gracelang/transient-typechecks-are-almost-free/README.md

 A manuscript on how we provide support for Grace's gradual-structural type system without destroying performance.

+- See the latest [benchmark results here](http://richardroberts.co.nz/moth) (it takes a little while to load).
+- See the [work-in-progress](https://github.com/richard-roberts/AGTFG/tree/wip) branch for the latest updates.

 ## Details

 This project using LaTeX to generate the paper.
 To compile the project, simply run `./compile.sh` from the root directory of this project.